anabadce/python-cloudflare-dynamic-ip/README.md

 ## Cron

-If you want to run the script programatically, you can use Cron jobs:
+If you want to run the script periodically, you can use Cron jobs:

 ```shell
 crontab -e